Riders on the Great Allegheny Passage, one of the projects funded by the Mini-Grant program in 2022.

 About the Rivers of Steel National Heritage Area

-This eight-county region is one of 62 designated National Heritage Areas designated by the U.S. Congress and one of 12 State Heritage Areas.
+This eight-county region is one of 62 designated National Heritage Areas designated by the U.S. Congress and one of 12 Pennsylvania State Heritage Areas.
 A National Heritage Area is a place of national significance to America.
 For Rivers of Steel, Congress recognized the industrial and cultural heritage of southwestern Pennsylvania.
 Through a public-private partnership with the National Park Service and the Pennsylvania Department of Conservation and Natural Resources, Rivers of Steel supports heritage conservation, heritage tourism, and outdoor recreation as a means to foster economic redevelopment and enhance cultural engagement.